Canon 1300D vs Fujifilm X100T

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X100T are two digital cameras that were revealed to the public, respectively, in March 2016 and September 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X100T are two digital cameras that were announced, respectively, in March 2016 and September 2014.
 The 1300D is a DSLR, while the X100T is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is notably smaller (28 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the X100T are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100T has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.